As part of remembering the Armistice, the College is taking a glimpse at how Lackham was involved in the Second World War.

 Stepping down into one of these structures is an eerie experience; they are dense and sombre, yet they sit peacefully in the surrounding landscape.
 Pillboxes are still a fairly common site in the UK.
 However, it is rare to find a collective set such as these, making it even more important to preserve them.

 To learn more about the history of Lackham, check out Tony Pratt’s extensive writing on the Estate over the century.
-The WWII segment can be found by clicking here and looking at pages 141 – 151.
+The WWII segment can be found here.